What is fertility awareness?

 How much does fertility awareness cost?

 Fertility awareness is free to inexpensive.
 Free training sessions are usually available around your community through health centers, pregnancy services, or some churches.
 Thermometers used to measure basal body temperatures cost between $10 and $15 and are available at local drugstores, grocery stores or supercenters.
 You may use one of your home calendars to record this information, or you can purchase a fertility awareness chart which cost approximately $8.
+You may also find free charts online that you can print.

 What about fertility awareness and sexually transmitted diseases (STD’s)?